oluijks/luba.blog/src/content/blog/programming/0011-moving-from-gnome-to-hyprland.md

 ## Why I Left GNOME

 I've always appreciated GNOME for its polish and consistency, but over time it started to feel heavy and rigid.
-Customization options were limited, and extensions—while helpful—were often brittle after updates.
+Customization options were limited, and extensions, while helpful, were often brittle after updates.
 I began looking for a lightweight, highly configurable Linux desktop environment that gave me more control.

 ## Discovering Hyprland: A Dynamic Tiling Compositor